april-org/april-ann/CHANGELIST.md

 ### Unstable changes

+- Added `matrix.broadcast` utility (similar to broadcast in numpy).
 - Added `ProbablisitcMatrixANNComponent`, which allow to implement probabilistic mixtures of posteriors and/or likelihoods.

 ### API Changes

+- Added `cast.to` to dynamic cast C++ objects pushed into Lua, allowing to convert base class objects into any of its derived classes.
 - Added `matrix.sparse` as valid values for targets in `ann.loss.mse` and `ann.loss.cross_entropy`.
 - Changed `matrix` metamethods `__index` and `__newindex`, allowing to use